Catholic Church in Vietnam: Later Nguyễn dynasty

 Minh Mạng issued an imperial edict, that ordered missionaries to leave their areas and move to the imperial city, ostensibly because the palace needed translators, but in order to stop the Catholics from evangelizing.
 Whereas the government officials in central and northern Vietnam complied, Duyệt disobeyed the order and Minh Mạng was forced to bide his time.
 The emperor began to slowly wind back the military powers of Duyệt, and increased this after his death.
 Minh Mạng ordered the posthumous humiliation of Duyệt, which resulted in the desecration of his tomb, the execution of sixteen relatives, and the arrests of his colleagues.
 Duyệt's son, Lê Văn Khôi, along with the southerners who had seen their and Duyệt's power curtailed, revolted against Minh Mạng.

 Khôi declared himself in favour of the restoration of the line of Prince Cảnh.
 This choice was designed to obtain the support of Catholic missionaries and Vietnamese Catholics, who had been supporting the Catholic line of Prince Cảnh.
 Lê Văn Khôi further promised to protect Catholicism.
 In 1833, the rebels took over southern Vietnam, with Catholics playing a large role.
 2,000 Vietnamese Catholic troops fought under the command of Father Nguyễn Văn Tâm.

 The rebellion was suppressed after three years of fighting.
 The French missionary Father Joseph Marchand, of the Paris Foreign Missions Society was captured in the siege, and had been supporting Khôi, and asked for the help of the Siamese army, through communications to his counterpart in Siam, Father Jean-Louis Taberd.
 This showed the strong Catholic involvement in the revolt and Father Marchand was executed.

 The failure of the revolt had a disastrous effect on the Christians of Vietnam.
 New restrictions against Christians followed, and demands were made to find and execute remaining missionaries.
 Anti-Catholic edicts to this effect were issued by Minh Mạng in 1836 and 1838.
 In 1836–37 six missionaries were executed: Ignacio Delgado, Dominico Henares, José Fernández, François Jaccard, Jean-Charles Cornay, and Bishop Pierre Borie.
 The villages of Christians were destroyed and their possessions confiscated.
 Families were broken apart.
-Christians were branded on the forehead with tà đạo, “false religion.”
+Christians were branded on the forehead with tà đạo, “heterodox religion.”
 It is believed that between 130,000 and 300,000 Christians died in the various persecutions.
 The 117 proclaimed saints represent the many unknown martyrs.